rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-ip-addresses-associated-with-a-server-servers-server-id-ip-associations.rst

     GET /servers/{server_id}/ip_associations

-Retrieves list of associated IPs for specified server.

 This operation retrieves a list of all IP addresses associated to the specified server.

 This table shows the possible response codes for this operation: